 Use a good pair of scissors for this part because the tile is pretty thick and uneven.
 If your scissors aren’t nice and sharp they will make the lifted sections jagged.
 Cut just inside the marker line so that the tile fits the pumpkin perfectly.

 Once the pumpkin shape is cut out, remove the backing from the faux tile, and place it on the back of the fall pumpkin sign.
 Make sure it’s even before you press it down.
 Now, the sticky part isn’t actually directly on the tile.
-There is a separate piece of plastic that has the sticky part on it.
+There is a separate piece of plastic that has the adhesive on it.
 When you cut it, it may detach completely from the tile.
-If that happens, just use your hot glue gun, or other glue type, to attach the tile to the pumpkin.
+If that happens, just use your hot glue gun, or other glue, to attach the tile to the pumpkin.

-Paint the Tile on the Fall Pumpkin Sign
+Paint the Faux Tile on the Fall Pumpkin Sign

 Paint the Stem